Karumi/Dexter/CONTRIBUTING.md

 * Write clean code and test it.
 * Follow the repository code style.
 * Write good commit messages.
-* Do not send pull requests without check if the project build is OK in Travis-CI.
+* Do not send pull requests without checking if the project build is OK in Travis-CI.
 * Review if your changes affects the repository documentation and update it.
 * Describe the PR content and don't hesitate to add comments to explain us why you've added or changed something.